 For internal accounting purposes, the University frequently allocates specific facility revenues (including revenues from housing, parking, ground lease payments, etc.) towards the University's debt service obligations.
-Currently, approximately 70% of the University's debt service is funded by such specific facility revenue sources.
+Currently, approximately 75% of the University's debt service is funded by such specific facility revenue sources.
 Management expects to make similar allocations to any additional debt service associated with new capital projects.

-In addition, there are currently five projects at various stages of development.
+The University has the following four projects at various stages of development.
 General information about these projects may be found at "https://neighborhood.gwu.edu/2007-foggy-bottom-campus-plan", which is provided for information only and is not incorporated by reference.